By Ruby Bolaria

 Do you ignore it?
 Do you confront him?
 Do you get off at the next stop and call a cab?
 Will the person next to you help?
 Do you intervene and help but risk averting that unwanted attention on you?
 Does your cell phone get reception?
 The questions and scenarios that play through your mind alone can be exhausting.

-I am fortunate enough to have more options than many.
-I don’t get out of work at midnight with no other option than the bus as many lower-income women, which UCLA Urban Planning professor Anastasia Loukaitou-Sideris pointed out.
+I am fortunate enough to have more options than most.
+I do not leave work at midnight without any other option than the bus as many lower-income women, which UCLA Luskin Urban Planning professor Anastasia Loukaitou-Sideris pointed out.

 Hopefully, this exercise demonstrated that it is our responsibility as a community to say something when we see something.
 That men who intervene hold certain power and can be instrumental in helping create safe spaces.
 That women also have power, especially when intervening with others watching.
 Shaming people to inaction and ensuring they know their actions are being watched and are unexcused is a powerful tool.